 - Remove the knife and peel away the skin with your fingers;

-How can you cut chili pepper without making mistakes?
+How can you cut chili peppers without making mistakes?

 - Roll the pepper between your hands to remove the seeds;